Use Case: Shared Compute Infrastructure and Shared Security Policies

-- This is one-time task and is required if you have not enabled access between the NSX-V Manager and Panorama.
+- This is one-time task and is required if you have not enabled access between the NSX Manager and Panorama.

 - Log in to the Panorama web interface.

-- Selectto add a template stack.
-This use case has a template stack named NSX-Template.PanoramaTemplates
+- Selectto add a template.
+This use case has a template named NSX-Template.PanoramaTemplates

 - Selectand add device group.
 This use case has a device group named NSX-DG.PanoramaDevice Groups

-- Create two zones within the template stack.
+- Create two zones within the Template.
 To isolate traffic for each tenant, you need two zones in this use case.

 - SelectAddand enter a zoneName.
 For example,Tenant1.

 - Sets the interfaceTypetoVirtual Wire.